 Reference

-Bufstream stores topic data in archive files in object storage.
-Before data is archived by Bufstream it enters the system as an intake file.
-Intake files include messages from any number of topics and partitions and are grouped according to a time boundary.
+Bufstream's produce data flow writes messages to intake files including messages from any number of topics and partitions, grouped according to a time boundary.
 If you are using transactions, intake files will also include uncommitted messages.
-Intake files are refined into archives per the configured delay values.
-Once intake files are refined into archives, each archive file will contain committed messages for a single topic partition.
+Intake files are refined into archive files, with each archive file containing committed messages for a single topic partition and is partitioned by date.

 When the specified archive format is iceberg

-, Bufstream will also update the configured Iceberg catalog when it publishes an archive to sync the new data file to the table's metadata.
+, Bufstream updates the configured Iceberg catalog when it publishes an archive to sync the new data file to the table's metadata.
 The catalog update process is performed synchronously.
-If the catalog update fails, it is addressed later via a reconciliation process.
+If the catalog update fails, it's addressed later via a reconciliation process.

 At the start of each archiving job, Bufstream queries the configured schema registry to fetch the latest message schema and caches it in memory to reduce concurrent queries for the same topic.
-The retrieved Protobuf schema is used to compute an Iceberg schema, and Bufstream stores the state of the Iceberg schema in the system's metadata store (e.g. etcd) to ensure proper re-use of allocated field IDs.
-The stored state also tracks deleted field and columns and decides whether to create or rename fields if there are incompatible changes to a column's type.
-Once the Iceberg schema is computed, Bufstream checks the catalog to determine whether or not the schema has changed.
-If there are changes, Bufstream will update the schema in the table's metadata.
+The retrieved Protobuf schema is used to compute an Iceberg schema, and Bufstream stores the state of the Iceberg schema in the system's metadata store (e.g., Postgres) to ensure proper re-use of allocated field IDs.
+The stored state also tracks deleted fields and columns and decides whether to create or rename fields if there are incompatible changes to a column's type.
+Once the Iceberg schema is computed, Bufstream checks the catalog to determine if the schema has changed.
+If there are changes, Bufstream updates the schema in the table's metadata.
 If no Iceberg table exists yet, Bufstream creates it and sets the schema ID to 0 for the computed schema.

 key